EMYA2026 Annual Conference and Awards Ceremony

-The EMYA2025 Annual Conference and Awards Ceremony will take place in Białystok, Poland from 21 to 25 May 2025.
+The EMYA2026 Annual Conference and Awards Ceremony will take place in Bilbao from 10 to 14 June 2026.

 European Museum of the Year Award